-The toolbox will detect whether you have the Parallel Computing Toolbox (PCT), and ask whether to use it, if so.
+The toolbox will detect the Parallel Computing Toolbox (PCT) and, if present, ask whether to use it.

-The toolbox can be fairly RAM intensive for large numbers of nodes (>150), particularly when using PCT.
+The toolbox can be fairly RAM intensive for large quantities of nodes (>150), particularly when using PCT.
 A minimum of 2GB of RAM is necessary.
 Given that these analyses are highly parallel, using PCT on a multi-core machine is highly desirable.